cyber-slave-labs/cyber-slave-labs/README.md

 Hello, I'm HyeongKyu Park.<br/>
 I graduated from HANEUL Academy in Feb 2018.<br/>
 I am an undergraduate student in computer science at POSTECH.<br/>
-I am currently working as a Data Engineer at Bagelcode.
+I am currently working as a Data Platform Engineer at LINE Plus.

 <br/><br/>